pi3d/pi3d.github.com/html/_sources/FAQ.txt

       If your computer has a suitable graphics card then it is possible to set up pi3d in a linux environment see ReadMe_ .
-It ought to be pssible to set it up with a very similar procedure on mac but I havn't tried (let me know if you do!)
+It ought to be possible to set it up with a very similar procedure on mac but I havn't tried (let me know if you do!)
 On windows the only route at the moment is using something like VMWare::